cal-id/piHID/README.md

-# Raspberry PI Zero as a HID Keyboard
+# Raspberry PI Zero as a HID Keyboar

-On the pi, running `server.py` listens on a socket and sends keypresses.
+As root on the pi, running `server.py` listens on a socket and sends keypresses.

 On another computer, running `sender.py` sends the keystrokes over the socket.
 Currently only [a-zA-Z0-9] are supported.